N-Argyle/hamlet_word_rank/README.md

-This is script to rank words in Hamlet by usage, excluding many common stop words and play directives.
+This is a script which ranks words in Hamlet by usage, excluding many common stop words and play directives.

 ### Results
 ```